 There are some 4×4 trucks with the all-wheel drive configuration that have been designed to provide better traction on dry pavement.
 There are some that can send more power to the outside wheels in order to provide superior traction to the vehicle for more stable cornering.

-Four-Wheel Drive Vs. All-Wheel Drive: The Final Verdict
+Four-Wheel Drive vs. All-Wheel Drive: The Final Verdict

 The all-wheel drive is a much better option to consider when it comes to icy and snowy conditions.
 The higher ground clearance makes it easier to operate 4×4 trucks through thick snow, and the variable power distribution between the wheels makes the 4×4 trucks more stable even through the most slippery roads and they can operate equally well on dry pavements.
 For all your 4×4 truck rental needs, contact us today for a quote.